Henne123/electrum-wlc/contrib/electrum-wlc-release/README.md

 and this doesn't provide the mean to specify a docker version,this is not 100% deterministic.
 A future update will include a vagrant box file to specify a build VM to run the build script.

-The script also does a little extra work as we integrate it into Electrum-FRC and our release process.
+The script also does a little extra work as we integrate it into Electrum-WLC and our release process.

 There's a lot to apt-get in the Dockerfile, this will take a while to build the docker image.
-Once the docker image is built on your machine, the Electrum-FRC build runs quickly.
+Once the docker image is built on your machine, the Electrum-WLC build runs quickly.